BrieferCelery/codeturnip/README.md

 # R17 Describe your projects models in terms of the relationships (active record associations) they have with each other

 - User has many products and posts
-- Post belongs to User
+- Post belongs to User and has one attached picture
 - Product has one attached picture
 - Role has many and belongs to many Users